 Derby Diary #9

 Derby riders often push themselves to the very brink, and sometimes help comes when they least expect it.
-In Hinke’s case, a serendipitous encounter with the Mongolian version of her grandparent made all the difference; and for Chris, a friend’s encouragement and a life-restoring bowl of noodles got him back in the game:
+In Hinke’s case, a serendipitous encounter with the Mongolian version of her grandparent made all the difference, while for Chris a friend’s encouragement and a life-restoring bowl of noodles got him back in the game.

 The only thing I could think when I saw him was that he looked like my grandfather, who was an absolute horseman and who passed away when I was six years old.
 The old man and I couldn’t understand each other, but he saw that I was in bad condition.
 I was dehydrated and puking.
 He took my horse, gave me a blanket, and made tea and soup.
 After that, we took care of the animals for the night (horses, sheep, goats etc.) until the Mongol Derby crew came to check on Johnny and me.
 Johnny cleared the vet check, and then the vets asked if I was comfortable staying there for the night.
 I told them that I was more than comfortable, because the herder reminded me of my grandfather.
 The translator spoke with the herder, looked at me, and then told me that he also spoke about me as his granddaughter.
 It was a really special moment when you don’t speak each other’s language, but still know exactly what the other means.